Skip to content ↓

 5. Assembly Ambassadors: Pupils are given the opportunity to run Collective Worship in the school on a regular basis.

-In 2023 - 2024 we will be embarking on a journey to become a Global Neighbours school.
+We now on a journey to become a Global Neighbours school.
 Watch this space!